-The stream sampling procedures used by the Lake Champlain Diagnostic-Feasibility Study and the LTMP have proven to be practical in the field and successful in supporting accurate loading estimates (Medalie, 2013).
+The stream sampling procedures used by the Lake Champlain Diagnostic-Feasibility Study and the LTMP have proven to be practical in the field and successful in supporting nutrient, sediment, and chloride loading estimates (e.g., Medalie, 2013; Vaughan, 2019).
 These procedures will continue to be used for a long-term monitoring program on Lake Champlain tributaries.